Tech-Society-SEC/Gan-Guard-Password-Generator/README.md

 ## ✨ Features

+- **Advanced Data Curation:** A script (`curate_common.py`) to filter massive password lists, creating a focused dataset of only common, "humanlike" passwords.
-- **Data Pipeline:** A complete data processing pipeline to clean, tokenize, and prepare massive password datasets for training.
+- **Flexible Data Pipeline:** A processing script (`preprocess.py`) to tokenize and convert any text-based dataset into a PyTorch-ready tensor.
-- **GAN Model:** A sophisticated Generative Adversarial Network built with PyTorch, specifically designed for sequential data like text.
+- **Stable WGAN-GP Model:** A state-of-the-art Wasserstein GAN with Gradient Penalty (`models.py`) to ensure stable training and prevent the mode collapse that simpler GANs face.
-- **Training Module:** A robust script to train the GAN, including checkpointing and progress monitoring.
+- **WGAN-GP Training Module:** A robust script (`train_wgan.py`) to train the stable model, including checkpointing and resume-from-epoch functionality.
-- **Password Generation Tool:** A user-friendly command-line interface (`run.py`) to generate passwords from a trained model.
+- **Password Generation Tool:** A user-friendly CLI (`run.py`) to generate passwords from a trained model, with built-in filters to remove collapsed results (blanks/numbers).
-- **Performance Evaluation Tool:** A quantitative analysis script (`evaluate.py`) to measure the quality of the generated passwords based on Uniqueness, Novelty, and Strength.
+- **Performance Evaluation Tool:** A quantitative analysis script (`evaluate.py`) to measure the quality of the generated passwords based on **Uniqueness**, **Novelty**, and **Strength**.

 ---

 ## 🎥 Demo Video

-Watch the full demo of **GAN-Guard** here:
+Watch the full demo of how our generated honeypot passwords plays the role here:
 ▶️ [Click to Watch on Google Drive](https://drive.google.com/file/d/123u5w7TCnE-tTqU2MQf3upalRfmNe5xq/view?usp=sharing)

----

 ---